mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 have worked on this for like almost two years.
 And the problem for us is like, we don't really want to add regular career paths.
 Like we are 80 people right now.
-And it just like, feels very wrong to do like the regular, like things that most companies do, because I think it kind of creates like this higher hierarchal structure where you have like these fancy titles and like people, you know, wanting to advance.
-The titles, but maybe not really, you know, their skills or like their contribution or whatever else that that is maybe more important, like a title.
+And it just like, feels very wrong to do like the regular, like things that most companies do, because I think it kind of creates like this high hierarchal structure where you have like these fancy titles and like people, you know, wanting to advance their titles, but maybe not really, you know, their skills or like their contribution or whatever else that that is maybe more important than , like a title.
 Yeah.
 So, so right now, honestly, like we don't really have any titles, so we have like, Yeah, we have three titles.
 So we have like a CXO, which is basically a C level person.